QuantumOverture/KnowledgeBase/Docker.md

   - In containers, the kernel (core part of OS) is shared(and the host machine's kernel is used) but everything on top of that is separate (e.g bins/, libraries, app environments) -> you get your isolated environments but less resource heavy.
 - Docker Architecture is based on the Client-Server model(connected via a RESTful API).
   - The Docker engine sits in the background and takes care of building and running containers.
   - Containers are technically a regular process like other processes on your computer.
-They share the OS of the host machine. (e.g you can only run Windows and Linux containers on a Windows host but Docker on Mac uses a lightweight Linux VM).
+They share the OS and resources of the host machine. (e.g you can only run Windows and Linux containers on a Windows host but Docker on Mac uses a lightweight Linux VM).
 - A container is a running instance of an image(which is the template for the environment you want).
 The image has all the OS,libraries/software, and application code all bundled together.
 - Docker workflow:
   - Make the application first -> then "Dockerize" it (make the `Dockerfile`)